-Blackout cake, also called Brooklyn Blackout cake consists of chocolate cake topped, filled with chocolate pudding and topped with chocolate cake crumbs.
+Blackout cake, also called Brooklyn Blackout cake, consists of chocolate cake, filled with chocolate pudding, and topped with chocolate cake crumbs.
 My take on the cake is a little bit different in that this gluten free chocolate blackout cake is not topped with cake crumbs.
-Crumbs are only placed on the sides and the cake is topped a little chocolate ganache.
+Instead, crumbs are only placed on the sides and the cake is topped with a little chocolate ganache.
 Instead of vanilla pudding, this cake is filled with chocolate pastry cream.
-It’s divine, and perfect for Valentine’s Day with plenty of leftovers to consume or freeze.
+It’s divine and perfect for Valentine’s Day with plenty of leftovers to consume or freeze.

 Links You May Need:

 note: the color of the cake will vary depending upon the variety and brand of cocoa powder you use.

 Gluten Free Brooklyn Blackout Cake

 - 1 recipe Chocolate Sponge Cake (8-inch) (Gluten Free Buttermilk Chocolate Cake (for 10-inch)

 - 1 recipe Chocolate Pastry Cream using the gelatin thickening method (or gluten free chocolate pudding)

 - 1/2 recipe Chocolate Ganache (or top with more pastry cream/pudding and more cake crumbs)

 Make the two cake layers as instructed in the above link; allow to cool.

 Make the chocolate pastry cream and thicken with gelatin and water; allow to chill.